Artificial intelligence and interactivity in your service

 Expert users will enjoy faster, more accurate and repeatable analysis than what can be achieved manually.
 Assisted analysis can help with most difficult images.
 Advanced features can also be helpful in performing non-trivial experimental techniques.

-Thanks to its automation and interactivity, CrysTBox builds bridges between fields.
-Even as a non-crystallographer, you can achieve accurate results and see what they mean in the material.
+Thanks to its automation and interactivity, CrysTBox acts as a cross-disciplinary bridge.
+Even as a non-crystallographer, you can achieve accurate results and see theit meaning in the material.
 Therefore, CrysTBox is ideal for interdisciplinary projects and education.

 Good company to join